 Craniopharyngioma: A rare, non-cancerous tumor found near the pituitary gland.

 Optic glioma: Optic nerve or pathway glioma is a slow-growing tumor in or around the nerve connecting the eye to the brain.

 Chronic myeloid leukemia (CML) – CML rarely occurs in children.
 It is a type of cancer that starts in an early version of myeloid cells, blood cells, platelets, and most types of white blood cells.

 Juvenile myelomonocytic leukemia (JMML) – JMML is a rare form of childhood leukemia.
 It occurs when too many stem cells become white blood stem cells known as monocytes and myelocytes.
 Over time these blood cells crowd out red blood cells and platelets in the bone marrow.

 This is one of the most common cancers we treat.

-Ataxia-telangiectasia – Ataxia-telangiectasia is a inherited condition with progressive neurologic problems that cause difficulty walking and an increased risk of developing various cancers.
+Ataxia-telangiectasia: Ataxia-telangiectasia is an inherited condition with progressive neurologic problems that cause difficulty walking and an increased risk of developing various cancers.

-Sturge-Weber syndrome – Sturge-Weber syndrome (SWS) is a neurological disorder where a child is born with a distinctive port-wine stain on the forehead, scalp, or around the eye.
+Sturge-Weber syndrome: Sturge-Weber syndrome (SWS) is a neurological disorder in which a child is born with a distinctive port-wine stain on the forehead, scalp or around the eye.
 Problems in the capillaries near the surface of the skin cause the stain to form.
-It may also affect the nervous system.
+It also can affect the nervous system.

-Tuberous sclerosis – Tuberous sclerosis is a rare disease that causes tumors in the brain, skin, kidneys, eyes, heart, or lungs.
+Tuberous sclerosis: Tuberous sclerosis is a rare disease that causes tumors in the brain, skin, kidneys, eyes, heart or lungs.
 They are usually benign (non-cancerous).
-The first signs of tuberous sclerosis may occur at birth.
+The first signs of tuberous sclerosis can occur at birth.

 Available cancer treatments